EphyraSoftware/checked/docs/user-guide.md

 Find the latest release on the [releases page](https://github.com/holochain/launcher/releases) and download the `.webhapp` file.

-Install the `.webhapp` in the Holochain launcher by ...
-TODO.
+Install the `.webhapp` in the Holochain launcher by installing from the file system and selecting the `.webhapp` file.

 Once it is installed, you can launch the app by clicking on it.
 You will need to create a signing key and fetch an asset before there's much to look at!